About us

 We have deliberately grown our flock by keeping superior ewe lambs to meet our breeding and production standards.
 This growth has been a slow process as we have continued to maintain a primarily closed flock, allowing us to increase quality while ensuring their health and safety.

-When we add a new ram to the flock we keep back replacement ewes to ensure sound genetics in breeding.
-Through this process, we prevent inbreeding, which is breeding closely related sheep, and reduces the likelihood of compounding negative traits being added to the offspring.
-Additionally, when selecting a ram to add to the flock, we are very deliberate in our evaluation for correct structure, height, length, thickness, muscling, and growth rates.
+In an effort to increase our flock quality, while maintaining a high safety standard we have added rams from outside flocks to ours.
+This allows is to prevent inbreeding, producing sound genetics, and reduces the likelihood of compounding negative traits being added to our future lambs.
+Additionally, when selecting a ram to add to the flock, we are very thorough in our evaluation for correct structure, height, length, thickness, muscling, parisite resistant, maternal traits, growth rates, and color.

-At this time, we have roughly twelve acres in fenced pasture.
+At this time, we have roughly 12 acres in fenced pasture.
 These fields are divided into smaller pastures which permit us to use a rotational grazing strategy.
-This allows us to pasture our flock on a relatively small amount of acres.
+This allows us to pasture our flock on a relatively small amount of acres for a majority of the year.
 Fortunately, we had additional un-fenced pasture fields that we have been able to temporarily fence as a stockpile for when the fenced pasture growth slowed.
 This stockpiled pasture has reduced the need for supplemental hay leading up to lambing.
 We are currently working on adding additional pastures that will allow for expansion of our flock and reduction in hay usage during lambing.